 In April 2014, the Village Board approved a Downtown Streetscape Plan that identified various improvements to be completed within the TIF, including streetscaping and infrastructure improvements such as landscaping, benches, planters, lighting, underground utility relocations, dry utility relocations, water and sewer improvements, sidewalks, streets, parking improvements, and other improvements to Village-owned property and building structures.
 In 2015, the Village invested additional funds to complete the renovation of the Town Square.
 Work included making the Square a more open and inviting public gathering space and also creating a place for a Veterans Memorial to honor those who have served our country.
 These improvements were completed at a cost of $5 million.

-Catty Building Available in Downtown Huntley
+Catty Building and Other Sites Available in Downtown Huntley

-The Village is accepting offers from qualified developers to rehabilitate/redevelop the former Catty Corporation building located at 11117 S. Church Street in Downtown Huntley.
+The Village is seeking offers from qualified developers to rehabilitate/redevelop the former Catty Corporation building located at 11117 S. Church Street in Downtown Huntley.
 The Village envisions a redevelopment project that will be sensitive to the historic and architectural importance of the downtown as well as complementing and expanding upon the area’s continuing redevelopment.
 The project should reinforce the Downtown as the community’s gathering place – the cultural, commercial, and civic “heart” of the Village.
 For complete information on this property, visit the Catty parcel web page.

 The Facade Improvement Assistance Program offers financial assistance, up to the lesser of $20,000 or 50% of commercial building facade renovations costs incurred over a five year period (with not more than $10,000 in assistance provided in any one year).